 Gareth is married with four children with three boys having attended, or currently attending, Hereworth.
 Gareth is originally from the Manawatu and has spent time overseas and in Wellington, before moving to Hawke’s Bay in 2006.
 Gareth has a background in property and finance having previously worked across the telecommunications, banking and commercial property sectors.
 Gareth has worked at a senior level for The Property Group Limited for the last 10 years and is a member of the Institute of Directors.

 Cam McLeay is a Diocesan representative, and is married to Kate.
 Their family moved to Havelock North in 2011, primarily to educate their three children locally.
-The eldest is now at university, their daughter attends Havelock North High School, and their youngest son is likely to attend Hereworth.
 The family spent a decade living in Uganda, and running their tourism businesses there.
 Cam is originally from a farming background, and holds a BCA/CA in Accountancy.

 Sarah is a professional director who currently sits as an independent director on the Boards of two Hawke’s Bay companies, Hawkes Bay Airport and Focus Genetics.
 Her background is in investment banking, business model development and strategy delivery.
 She is a member of the Institute of Directors and has completed their Company Director course.
 She is married with two boys.
 The oldest of which started in 2017 at Hereworth.
 She is originally from Scotland.
 Sarah moved to Hawke’s Bay in 2003 from London for 6 months.
 However, the sunshine, stunning wines and relaxed lifestyle means she is still here.